-Route of type collection is expected to get articles attached to it - think of it as some kind of category page (Business, or Politics, or simply News).
-When configuring such route, you need to also specify article template name - the one that will be used to show articles attached to that route.
+Route of type collection is expected to get articles attached to it - think of it as a kind of category page (Business, or Politics, or simply News).
+When configuring this route, you need to also specify an article template name - the one that will be used to show articles attached to that route.